Roxxers/roxbot/docs/commands.md

 - `--mobile`/`-m` - Launches the game in a mobile compatible mode.
 In case rich embeds are not readable, especially for Android users.

-- `--solo`/`-s` - Skips waiting for users to join and launches the game immediatly.
+- `--solo`/`-s` - Skips waiting for users to join and launches the game immediately.
 Useful for users just wanting to play solo.

 - `--length`/`-l` - Takes option for the length of the game.
 Acceptable options are `short` (5 Questions), `medium` (10), and `long` (15).